 Leveraging the human data source

-Toshiba’s technology is about generating retail process analytics information based on customers’ physiological indicator data and the retail environment condition.
+Toshiba’s data analytics solutions about generating retail process analytics information based on customers’ physiological indicator data and the retail environment condition.
 The technique leverages sensors to monitor customers’ physiological and biometric data such as temperature, perspiration, galvanic skin responses, brain wave activity, heart rate, respiration, pupil dilation, etc. and uses this information to manipulate retail processes such as personnel training, advertising and merchandising.

 A department store, for instance, could monitor physiological indicators from customers.
 Psychosocial analysis of this data would give insight into how customer engagement can be improved.
 For example, if a customer shows signs of happiness when looking at a product, but then shows disappointment after looking at the price, the retailer could in theory immediately offer a discount or promotion in order to seal the deal.
 The amount of discount or promotion could be calculated based on the retailer’s knowledge of the customer’s past purchase patterns.